 Manageable race chunks

-When you set off, don't think about the marathon being over 20 miles long.
+When you set off, don't think about the marathon being over 40km long.
 Break the distance down into manageable ‘chunks’ instead and focus on 'biting off' each one as it comes.
 Once you reach the end of a chunk, congratulate yourself, take a drink, and a stretch if you need to, and then focus on the next chunk.
 This makes the distance feel a lot more achievable.

 Keep your head up while running